 Romans 8:37-39 – No, despite all these things, overwhelming victory is ours through Christ, who loved us.
 And I am convinced that NOTHING can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow – not even the powers of hell can separate us from God’s love.
 No power in the sky above or in the earth below – indeed, NOTHING in all creation will EVER be able to separate us from THE LOVE OF GOD that is revealed in Christ Jesus our Lord!

 That’s it.
 That’s the love of God.
 He delights in us!
-He sings over us!
+Our God sings over us!
 He was not willing to be separated from us, and so He gave His everything to bring us back to Him.
-He died for us.
+Our Lord died for us.
 He has given us a brand new identity and nothing.
 NOTHING.
 AT.
 ALL.
 Can ever separate us from that deep, wonderful, fierce, everlasting, all-encompassing love!

 If we can somehow allow that truth to sink deep down into the depths of our being, it will feed us.
 It will be as if we have roots that have reached down into and intertwined themselves with the love of God so that it becomes the very source of our growth.
 Like a tree with deep roots, we’ll be strong!
 Immovable.
 So that even the fiercest storms will not be able to shake us.
-We will be complete!Nothing at all can ever separate us from God's deep, wonderful, fierce, everlasting, all-encompassing love!
-Like a tree with deep roots, that truth can make us immovable.
-So that even the fiercest storms will not be able to shake us.
+We will be complete in Christ!Nothing at all can ever separate us from God's deep, wonderful, fierce, everlasting, all-encompassing love!
+Like a tree with deep roots, it makes us immovable.
+Even the fiercest storms will not be able to shake us.
 Click To Tweet

 Remember to live in your identity with this “Deeply Rooted in God’s Love” T-shirt!
 Available in the HDLD store right now!